 A recent study by the National Institutes of Health concluded that “young people . . . may tend to feel more depressed following social networking interactions.”
 They were specifically studying the effects of social media and how it impacts the rates of depression among teenage girls.

-Thus one of the best confidence building activities for kids is to limit social media access for your kids.
+So one of the best confidence-building techniques is to limit social media access for your kids.

-How many kids, through movies, TV, internet, and media, see examples of:
+Every day, through movies, TV, internet, and media, kids see examples of:

 - How they think they are supposed to look?